mhavey/marklogic/uml2es/examples/hr/README.md

   * /xmi2es/extension/DHFEmployeeSample.ttl (Semantic triples that extend our model)
   * /xmi2es/extension/DHFEmployeeSample.txt (A text summary of our model extension)
   * /xmi2es/findings/DHFEmployeeSample.xml (Problems found during transformation)
-  * /xmi2es/semgen/DHFEmployeeSample.txt (Generated XQuery code to add triples expressing semantic relationships between employees and departments)
+  * /xmi2es/gen/DHFEmployeeSample.txt (Generated XQuery code for writer, headers, triples, and content (calculated fields only) creation.
   * /xmi2es/xmi/DHFEmployeeSample.xml (The original UML model as an XMI document)
 - Your gradle directory structure under data/entity-services-dump has the same documents as above.
 - File DHFEmployeeSample.json exists in gradle's data/entity-services directory.
 This is our ES model descriptor to be deployed.
 - File DHFEmployeeSample.ttl exists in gradle's data/entity-services-extension directory.
 This is our ES model extension to be deployed.

 A few things to notice:
-- We made use of the generated code in the /xmi2es/semgen/DHFEmployeeSample.txt module!
-Specifically, we pasted it into the harmonization triples modules plugins/entities/Department/harmoize/HarmonizeDepartment/triples.xqy and plugins/entities/Employee/harmoize/HarmonizeEmployee/triples.xqy.
+- We made use of the generated code in the /xmi2es/gen/DHFEmployeeSample.txt module!
+Specifically, we pasted it into the content, writer, headers, and triples harmonization modules of the Department and Employee entities.
+(See plugins/entities/Department/harmonize/HarmonizeDepartment and plugins/entities/Employee/harmoize/HarmonizeEmployee.)
 No need to write that code from scratch.
-The model gave enough semantic information to generate the code.
+The model gave enough information to generate this code.
 - We made use of the extended model definition.
 Specifically, we pasted the contents of /xmi2es/extension/DHFEmployeeSample.txt as a block comment into our conversion module plugins/ext/entity-services/HR-0.0.1.xqy.
 We refer back to that comment in several points in the code, showing that our implementation references facts from the extended model.

 #### Deploy Entity Services Model and Associated Artifacts